Counterfactual Evaluation for Blind Attack Detection in LLM-based Evaluation Systems: Proposed Methods

 \subsection{Standard Evaluation}

-SE uses Prompt \ref{prompt-se}, denoted as $P_{\mathrm{SE}}(q,a,\hat a)$, to evaluate the equivalence of the candidate answer $\hat{a}$ and the ground truth $a$ given the question $q$.
+SE evaluates the equivalence of the candidate answer $\hat{a}$ and the ground truth $a$ given the question $q$.
+It checks whether the submitted response is correct for the given question, without considering the possibility of adversarial attempts.
+We use Prompt \ref{prompt-se} and denoted SE as $P_{\mathrm{SE}}(q,a,\hat a)$.

 If we do not consider the possibility of attacks, this evaluation prompt alone is sufficient.
+However, SE may fail under blind attacks, since the evaluator can hallucinate correctness when $\hat a$ is subtly yet superficially aligned with $q$.